agni-llama/abdm-fhir-converter/Readme.md

-# This is sample code to convert simple json to fhir compatible json
+# This is sample code to convert simple json to ABDM compatible FHIR json

 ## How to install